 Are Swords and Machetes Legal in Utah?

-According to N.J.S.A. § 76-10-501(6), blades including machetes and swords are classified as dangerous weapons.
+According to Utah Code § 76-10-501(6), blades including machetes and swords are classified as dangerous weapons.
 The law holds that a dangerous weapon is anything that can cause death or serious bodily harm when used for its intended purpose.
 While swords and machetes are obviously weapons that are dangerous, the legal designation of “dangerous weapon” means that swords and machetes may be implicated in certain criminal charges.

 Category I and II restricted persons include anyone with certain criminal convictions, people currently on probation or parole, and people with substance abuse problems.
 You could also be restricted if you are unlawfully present in the country, were adjudicated delinquent for a serious crime within the past 7 to 10 years, or have been previously found mentally incompetent to stand trial.
 Numerous civil and criminal conditions may lead to being categorized as a restricted person.
 Talk to our Ogden criminal defense lawyers to determine if you are a Category I or II restricted person.